tpayne/kubernetes-examples/YAML/use-cases/postgres/README.md

     ./reset.sh

-This script will deploy the resources for you and then display the database server IP to use below.
+This script will deploy the resources for you and then display the database server IP to use in the connect statement below.

 To show the solution, use the database server IP shown above run the following command (use password as the password)...

     kubectl exec postgres-client -it -n db-frontend -- psql -h <DatabaseServerIP> -U postgres -c "select * from pg_database"

-This will use the postgres client installed on Kubernetes to run the PSQL.
+This will use the postgres client installed on Kubernetes to run the PSQL against the database backend.

 Nothing is exposed to the public internet.

 Cleaning Up
 -----------